What is Functional Communication Training (FCT)?

 This therapy can take a long time, perhaps weeks or months.
 It can be quite intensive to do, especially in the early stages.

-Does Functional Communication Training (FCT) help autistic children?
+Does Functional Communication Training help autistic children?

-High-quality research shows that when Functional Communication Training (FCT) is used as part of an overall behavioural therapy, it reduces challenging behaviour in both the short and long term.
+High-quality research shows that when Functional Communication Training is used as part of an overall behavioural therapy, it reduces challenging behaviour in both the short and long term.
 Research shows that it also helps autistic children develop new and more effective communication skills to replace the behaviour.

-Where can you find a practitioner?
+Where can you find a Functional Communication Training therapist?

 - Australian Psychological society – Find a psychologist